Relationships between resources in Managed Service for Kubernetes

 In the service documentation, service account refers to a regular cloud service account unless otherwise specified.

 node_labels are a mechanism for grouping nodes together in Kubernetes.
 You can use node labels to manage pod distribution across the nodes of a cluster.
 For more information, see the Kubernetes documentation.

-We recommend managing all node labels via the Managed Service for Kubernetes API since, by default, when updating or changing a node group, some of the nodes are recreated with different names and some of the old ones are deleted.
-That's why labels added using the Kubernetes API may be lost.
+We recommend managing all node labels via the Managed Service for Kubernetes API method, because by default, when updating or changing a node group some of the nodes are recreated with different names and some of the old ones are deleted.
+That is why labels added via the Kubernetes API can be lost.
 Conversely, using the Kubernetes API to delete labels created via the Managed Service for Kubernetes API has no effect since such labels will be restored.

 Node labels can only be set when creating a node group.
 Each object can be assigned a set of node labels in the form of a

 key:value pair.
 Each key must be unique to an object.

 Node label keys can consist of two parts: an optional prefix and a name separated by a

 A prefix is an optional part of a key.
 Prefix requirements: